dladd/pyFormex/sphinx/index.rst

 This is the pyFormex |release| documentation, last updated on |today|.

-.. warning:: We have moved to a new documentation management system (`Sphinx`_) and are currently in the process of rewriting the documentation.
-This means that some of these documents are in a rather unstable condition and may evolve quickly.
-The :doc:`intro`, :doc:`install`, :doc:`tutorial` and :doc:`refman` are already fairly complete and useable.
-The :doc:`user-guide` and :doc:`examples` are still in an embryonal state but may already contain valuable information for some users.

 These documents are to become a full documentation set for the installation and use of the pyFormex software.
 However, as pyFormex is still under active development, so is this documentation: it therefore